Are you worrying about your mounting credit card bills?

 The reason why people can’t get out of debt is simply because they keep adding to it.
-Stop financing anything using credit immediately, especially using credit cards to purchase things that you can barely afford.
-Never buy anything that you don’t have excess funds in your bank account to pay for it.
+Stop at once!
+Don't borrow to buy, especially using credit cards to purchase things that you barely can afford.
+If you don’t have excess funds in your bank account to pay for the thing that you yearn for, then don't buy it.
 Credit card is the worst form of credit facility available.
-With 14% to 24% annual interest charged by credit cards, it is not difficult to comprehend why people who have accumulated a sizable amount of debt with their credit cards seemed so difficult to pay off the outstanding balances.
-Don't bring your credit cards along when you go out if you can’t control credit card usage.
+With 14 - 24% annual interest charged by credit card companies, it's no wonder why people who have accumulated a sizable amount of credit card debts find it hard to pay off the outstanding balances.
+Don't bring your credit card along when you go out if you can’t control the urge to use it.
 Savvy credit card users carry their cards for the convenience of not having to carry too much cash.
 However, they avoid the exorbitant interest by paying the balance due in full every month.

 2. Build an emergency fund